MassDEP's Climate Work

 Programs to reduce greenhouse gas emissions in Massachusetts

-MassDEP has worked to mitigate emissions of greenhouse gases in Massachusetts through a number of programs in a variety of regulated sectors.
+MassDEP is working to mitigate emissions of greenhouse gases in Massachusetts through a number of programs in a variety of regulated sectors.
 Mitigation efforts in the commonwealth were advanced with the enactment of the Global Warming Solutions Act in 2008 that set emission reduction goals for the entire state.
 MassDEP implements important components of that Act and administers other regulatory and assistance programs to achieve emission reductions.

 Global Warming Solutions Act (GWSA) Implementation